ncopa/lua-optarg/README.md

 ==========

-Simple command line option parser for Lua which uses GNU style option help text as specification.
+Simple command line option parser for Lua which uses GNU style option help text as specification - a lighter alternative to 'pl.lapp'.

-It supports prefixed long option (eg. '--long-option'), short option (eg. '-h') s) and options wit arguments.
+It supports prefixed long option (eg. '--long-option'), short option (eg. '-h') s) and options with arguments.

-It aims to be a ligher alternative to `pl.lapp`.

 Example
 --------